EcutDavid/xkcdReader/README.md

 ### How to develop based on this repo
 Clone this repo
 `go run Api/main.go`
 `cd Client/ && npm i && npm start`
+Now do whatever you want.